saimanish-p/options-pricing-and-greeks/TECHNICAL_NOTES.md

 Implications:

-1. Does not account for parameter uncertainty
+- Does not account for parameter uncertainty
-2. Cannot model volatility risk premium
+- annot model volatility risk premium
-3. Assumes perfect calibration to market data
+- Assumes perfect calibration to market data

 10. **Daily Time Steps Are Sufficient for Accuracy**